k-p-jones/Network/README.md

 It is built in rails 4 and tested with minitest and capybara.

+Test ratio is currently 1:1.9

 ### Minimum Viable Product

-I set my self the task of constructing a web app that had the following functionality:
+I set myself the task of constructing a web app that had the following functionality:

 * Users can have an account
 * Users can upload an avatar picture